-On December 1, 2017, we closed the previously announced private placement of 60,416,667 equity units to Hepalink at a price of CAD\$1.44 per unit for gross proceeds of \$68.5 million (CAD\$87.0 million).
+On December 1, 2017, we closed a private placement of 60,416,667 equity units to Hepalink at a price of CAD\$1.44 per unit for gross proceeds of \$68.5 million (CAD\$87.0 million).
 On December 6, 2017 we repaid our CAD\$68.8 million (US\$54.2 million) loan and all related interest and fees.

-As at January 31, 2018, we had \$0.5 million of cash, \$15.7 million of trade and other payables, and were committed to pay \$6.0 million for research and development and \$0.7 million of lease obligations over the following twelve months.
+As at January 31, 2019, we had \$6.5 million of cash, \$7.3 million of trade and other payables, and were committed to pay \$8.3 million for research and development and \$0.7 million of lease obligations over the following twelve months.
 In addition, aggregate expenditures over the next twelve months under cancellable agreements with contract research organizations and central laboratories conducting the BETonMACE and other trials are estimated to total approximately \$15 - 20 million.
-Our average monthly Cash Burn Rate, a non-IFRS measure, as described on page 16 herein, for the three and nine months ended January 31, 2018 was \$4.7 million and \$3.6 million, respectively.
+Our average monthly Cash Burn Rate, a non-IFRS measure, as described on page 2 herein, for the nine months ended January 31, 2019 was \$2.8 million.
 Our historical Cash Burn Rate is not indicative of our future Cash Burn Rate.
-Our cash burn rate has increased in recent quarters, reflecting the BETonMACE trial progressing.
-Based on our planned business operations for the next year which reflects the BETonMACE trial, we expect our Cash Burn Rate to fluctuate each quarter for the duration of the trial based on the specific activities, most notably enrollment rates, occurring in each quarter.
+Our cash burn rate has decreased slightly in the current quarter, reflecting the BETonMACE trial maturing.
+Based on our planned business operations for the next year which reflects the BETonMACE trial, we expect our Cash Burn Rate to fluctuate based on the specific activities (most notably clinical and chemistry) occurring in each quarter.

-Our cash as at January 31, 2018, will not be sufficient to fund our contractual commitments or our planned business operations over the next year based on anticipated patient enrollment for BETonMACE.
+Our cash as at January 31, 2019 will not be sufficient to fund our contractual commitments or our planned business operations over the next year, or to repay our loan.

 We will have to raise additional capital.
 If we are not able to raise capital, we will have to reduce our cash requirements by eliminating or deferring spending on research, development and corporate activities, or may be forced to cease operations.

-As announced on August 28, 2017, we received a letter of intent regarding a significant potential regional licensing arrangement and/or a significant equity investment in Resverlogix.
-We continue discussions for regional licensing opportunities with potential pharma partners.
+As noted above, in December 2017, further to a letter of intent regarding a significant equity investment in Resverlogix and/or a significant potential regional licensing arrangement announced in August 2017, we closed a CAD\$87.0 million equity private placement with Hepalink.
+We continue discussions for regional licensing opportunities with potential pharma partners including Hepalink.
 We will continue to pursue and examine both non-dilutive and dilutive arrangements, with a preference for non-dilutive alternatives, in the following priority: co-development, licensing, rights (on indications or potential follow-on compounds, for instance) or other partnering arrangements, private placements and/or public offerings (equity and/or debt).
 However, there is no assurance that these arrangements will be completed.